 My shimmering moldable rainbow sugar scrub recipe combines primarily natural ingredients so it’s suitable for even sensitive skin.
-One of these ingredients is extra virgin chia seed oil.
+One of these ingredients is organic chia seed oil.
 With natural anti-inflammatory benefits, chia seed oil also helps to hydrate skin, improve elasticity, and encourage regeneration of skin cells.
 It is suitable for all skin types, but is especially wonderful for dry, sensitive, and maturing skin.

 Moldable Rainbow Sugar Scrub Recipe

 .75 oz. refined cocoa butter

 1 oz. chia seed oil

 .35 oz. vegetable glycerin

 .75 oz.
 Stephenson’s Natural SLS Free Melt and Pour Soap Base

 16 oz. granulated white sugar

 .25 oz. essential oil or .4 oz. fragrance oil, of choice